 For the 2019, 2020 tax year, the EIC is worth anywhere from $519 to $6,431.
 How much you’re entitled to depends on your filing status and the number of children you have.
 But you can still claim lesser amounts if you don’t have any children.

 Keep in mind that the Earned Income Credit is a refundable tax credit, so it doesn’t reduce your taxable income.
-It’s money directly in your bank account, which makes it one of the best tax credits around.
+It’s money directly in your bank account, which makes it one of the best tax credits you can claim.
 Lower income families can even pay no tax and get free money from the Federal government because of the EIC.

 Who Qualifies for the EIC?